86challenge/rules/rules.typ

   )

 + #heading[Unlimited Class]
-  _This class allows unconstrained builds to achieve the ultimate 86 lap times.
-For people who don’t like conforming to rules!_
+  _Allows unconstrained builds to achieve the ultimate 86 lap times.
+For people who don’t like to conform to rules!_

   + Anything goes!

 + #heading[Modification Points] <mods>
   This section applies only to GT Radial Street Class and Touring Class.
-Unless otherwise stated, competitors should take points for each applicable modification row.

 #set align(center)
 #set table(columns: (60pt, 1fr), align: (center, left))